Devil's claw - yellow-flowered (Ibicella lutea)

 How does this weed affect you?

-Yellow-flowered devil’s claw is native to America.
+Yellow-flowered devil’s claw is an agricultural weed that:

 What does it look like?